Cristián Reynero

-Cristián Eduardo Reynero Cerda (born August 25, 1979 in Chile) is a Chilean footballer, who currently plays defender for Barnechea.
+Cristián Eduardo Reynero Cerda (born August 25, 1979 in Chile) is a Chilean former footballer who played as a centre-back.
+He is the current assistant coach of Miguel Ramírez for Unión Española.

-Career
+Club career

 He started his career with Huachipato, where he played from 1999 to 2006.
 In the last four seasons with the club, Reynero served as team captain.
 In 2007, he was signed by Audax Italiano.
 He has played over 300 games in the Primera División de Chile.

+Reynero retired in the second half of 2015.
+His last club was Deportes Puerto Montt.

+Coaching career

+Following his retirement, Reynero assumed as the assistant coach of Miguel Ramírez for San Luis de Quillota and continued with him the next years.